player1notfound/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-For cleanup, head to This PC = Windows (C:) = inetpub = wwwroot = osTicket.
+For cleanup, head to This PC → Windows (C:) → inetpub → wwwroot → osTicket.
 Delete the setup folder.
-Set the Permissions of ost-config.php to Ready only by right opening the properties of ost-config.php = Security = Advanced = Edit.
-Uncheck Full control, Modify, and Write.
+Set the Permissions of ost-config.php to Ready only by right opening the properties of ost-config.php → Security → Advanced → Edit.
+Uncheck "Full control", "Modify", and "Write."
 </p>
 <br />
 </p>